zdravkov/kendo-docs/api/web/toolbar.md

 ##### e.popup `kendo.ui.Popup`

-The popup instance that is attached to the SplitButton control.
+The popup instance that is attached to the Split Button command.

 ##### e.preventDefault `Function`

-If invoked prevents the close action.
+Prevents the close action if called.
 The popup will remain open.

 ##### e.sender `kendo.ui.ToolBar`